 Settled already in Neolithic times, the first fort was built here by the Celtic population to become later a strategic Roman military fortress.
-It´s position was crucial in the past since it overlooked ancient trade routes going along Danube.
+Its position was crucial in the past since it overlooked ancient trade routes going along the Danube.

 The castle played an important role in the Great Moravian Empire and that´s when its first written mention dates back to 864 as Dowina which is a Slavic word meaning „a girl“.

 This is also the place where the former Iron Curtain directly went through and cut Slovakia off from Austria and „the West“ during the Communist era.
-At that time this area was one of the most heavily guarded ones in the country and many people were killed here at their attempt to flee the regime to Austria.
-A memorial below the castle commemorates all the victims, not a short list at all.
+At that time this area was one of the most heavily guarded ones in the country and many people were killed here in their attempt to flee the regime to Austria.
+A memorial below the castle commemorates all the victims, not a shortlist at all.

-Devin area is also typical for a special blackcurrant wine production which is awaiting you, too ☺ So dont´t hesitate!
+Devin area is also typical for a special blackcurrant wine production which is awaiting you, too ☺ So don’t hesitate!
 Come, see and taste!

 Take a walk and explore a charming medieval town with a unique mining history and atmosphere.

-As a highlight of your visit you cannot omit one of the most beautiful Baroque calvaries in Europe, located on a hill and offering magnificent view of all the splendid natural surroundings.
+As a highlight of your visit, you cannot omit one of the most beautiful Baroque calvaries in Europe, located on a hill and offering a magnificent view of all the splendid natural surroundings.

-Slovak specialities of this region are a must and the cosy restaurants hidden in the medieval streets are happy to welcome you.
+Slovak specialties of this region are a must and the cozy restaurants hidden in the medieval streets are happy to welcome you.
 The local brewery ERB (THE COAT OF ARMS) offers a genuine Slovak beer! ☺

 A true story or a myth?